UPPMAX/linux-command-line-201/docs/reflections/202506_course/README.md

 - The pace was excellent
 - Ok on Monday, a bit rushed towards the end on Tuesday

-Does not apply to me, as I was not teching then.
+Does not apply to me, as I was not teaching then.

 - Maybe it was a bit quick?
 I mean, it was easy to follow and understand, but then there was very little time to actually practice the exercises